-During School Year / In-Season Participation Limitations - IHSAA By-Law 15-1.1a, 15 1.2a a.Participation in organized non-school sports competition during the Authorized Contest Season, or at any time prior to the conclusion of thee student's participation in the IHSAA Tournament Series, in that sport shall cause such students to become ineligible for their School team in that sport for a period not to exceed Three-hundred Sixty-five (365) days as determined by the Commissioner, unless an outstanding student athlete waiver for said competition is approved by the coach, principal, and the IHSAA office and is one file in the principal's office.
+During School Year / In-Season Participation Limitations - IHSAA By-Law 15-1.1a, 15 1.2a 15-1.1 Individual Sports (Cross Country, Golf, Gymnastics, Swimming & Diving, Tennis, Track & Field, and Wrestling)

+a.Participation by a student in any organized non-school sports competition during the Authorized Contest Season, or at any time prior to the conclusion of the student's participation in the IHSAA Tournament Series, in that sport shall cause such students to become ineligible for their School team in that sport for a period not to exceed Three-hundred Sixty-five (365) days as determined by the Commissioner, unless an outstanding student athlete waiver for said competition is approved by the coach, principal, and the IHSAA office and is on file in the principal's office.
 A maximum of Two (2) waivers may be granted during a contest season.